crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/InitialVisualAnalysis/InternalVisualInspection.md

 ### Epoxy Blobs

-At times I've opened a device to find a bunch of traces going to a hill of epoxy.
-This is likely some IC that has been obscured.
+At times I've opened a device to find a bunch of traces going to a *hill* of epoxy.
+This is likely some IC that has been obscured or an IC that has been adhered to the board without packaging to save costs.
 Extracting information from such a device is outside the scope of non-invasive visual inspection, but I would still recommend capturing that it exists.
 You may be able to determine its purpose and ID via software during the software analysis phase.

 ![Epoxied IC Without Package](./Visual_Inspection/pcb-epoxy-ic.jpg)